 - 'pkgs-search-dirs like 'lib-search-dirs, but for packages in installation package scope. - 'bin-dir a path, string, or byte string for the installation's directory containing executables.
 It defaults to a "bin" sibling directory of the main collection directory. - 'apps-dir a path, string, or byte string for the installation's directory for ".desktop" files.
 It defaults to a "applications" subdirectory of the main shared-file directory. - 'man-dir a path, string, or byte string for the installation's man-page directory.
 It defaults to a "man" sibling directory of the main collection directory. - 'doc-dir a path, string, or byte string for the main documentation directory.
-The value defaults to a "doc" sibling directory of the main collection directory. - 'doc-search-dirs like 'lib-search-dirs, but for directories containing documentation. - 'doc-search-url a URL string that is augmented with version and search-tag queries to form a remote documentation reference. - 'include-dir a path, string, or byte string for the main directory containing C header files.
+The value defaults to a "doc" sibling directory of the main collection directory. - 'doc-search-dirs like 'lib-search-dirs, but for directories containing documentation. - 'doc-search-url a URL string that is augmented with version and search-tag queries to form a remote documentation reference. - 'doc-open-url a URL string or #f; a string supplies a URL that is used instead of a local path to search and maybe open documentation pages (which normally makes sense only in an environment where opening a local HTML file does not work). - 'include-dir a path, string, or byte string for the main directory containing C header files.
 It defaults to an "include" sibling directory of the main collection directory. - 'include-search-dirs like doc-search-dirs, but for directories containing C header files. - 'catalogs a list of URL strings used as the search path for resolving package names.
 An #f in the list is replaced with the default search path. - 'default-scope either "user" or "installation", determining the default package scope for package-management operations. - 'download-cache-dir a path string used as the location for storing downloaded package archives.
 When not specified, packages are cached in a "downloadcache" directory in the user's add-on directory as reported by (find-system-path 'addon-dir). - 'download-cache-max-files and 'download-cache-max-bytes real numbers that determine limits on the download cache.
 When not specified, the cache is allowed to hold up to 1024 files that total up to 64 MB. - 'build-stamp a string that identifies a build, which can be used to augment the Racket version number to more specifically identify the build.
-An empty string is normally appropriate for a release build. - 'absolute-installation? a boolean that is #t if the installation uses absolute path names, #f otherwise.
+An empty string is normally appropriate for a release build.

-- 'cgc-suffix a string used as the suffix (before the actual suffix, such as ".exe") for a "CGC" executable.
+- 'absolute-installation? a boolean that is #t if the installation uses absolute path names, #f otherwise. - 'cgc-suffix a string used as the suffix (before the actual suffix, such as ".exe") for a "CGC" executable.
 Use Windows-style casing, and the string will be downcased as appropriate (e.g., for a Unix binary name).
 A #f value means that if the racket binary identifies itself as CGC, then the suffix is "", otherwise it is "CGC". - '3m-suffix analogous to 'cgc-suffix, but for 3m.
 A #f value means that if the "racket" binary identifies itself as CGC, then the suffix is "3m", otherwise it is "".